 There is a variety of anaerobic digestion systems, choosing the appropriate system depends on many factors including local weather conditions, local water tables, organic waste collection techniques, storage capacity, and end use of the by-products.

-The addition of the BioCRUDE fungal technology, based in hydrolytic enzymes, to a digester leads to an increased gas production up to 25 %.
+The addition of the BioCRUDE fungal technology, based on hydrolytic enzymes, to a digester, leads to an increased gas production up to 25 %.
 There is no additional significant investment or a change in the plant regime necessary for this enhancement.
 Besides an obvious decrease in the viscosity of the digester content, the shape of scum layers is restrained, and the whole process stabilized.

 2. A Biogas plant is the key element in reducing CO2 emissions by 50%.
 Applying Biogas technology will help to achieve the CO2 reduction target.

-4. Anaerobic digestion reduces the offensive odour of biomass, minimizing the nuisance from odour and flies.
+4. Anaerobic digestion reduces the offensive odor of biomass, minimizing the nuisance from odor and flies.

 5. Biogas plants create employment opportunities, especially in rural areas.

-7. To increase the implementation of renewable energy use, especially after a decline in the oil production in this country.
-The aim is to make our systems self dependent, thereby being impacted in a smaller way by changes in oil prices.
+7. To increasing the implementation of renewable energy use, especially after a decline in the oil production in this country.
+The aim is to make our systems self-dependent, thereby being impacted in a smaller way by changes in oil prices.

 8. The Biogas process is an economic technology to treat organic waste, as compared to other treatment processes such as landfill disposal and incineration.
 There is a measurable monetary cost reduction in treating organic waste with a digestion process.